anufrievroman/freepaths-docs/basic-tutorials/layer.md

 ---
-description: Layer in single-crystal at 300K
+Description: Layer in single-crystal at 300K
 ---

-# Phononic crystal
+# Layers in single cristal

 This example shows how to add layers in a specific material to your structure and can be reproduced with `examples/layers.py` input file.
 The structure contains the square array of layer defined in the input file as: